-8.1.19 The equipment shall display/print an asterisk if the character is received corrupted.

-8.1.20 Where the printer is not integrated, it shall be possible to select the following data to be put out to the printer:

-.1 all messages as they are received;

-.2 all messages stored in non-volatile message memory;

-.3 all messages received on specified frequencies, from specified locations or having specified message designators;

-.4 all messages currently displayed; and

-.5 individual messages selected from those appearing on the display.

-At the same time, NAVTEX receiver shall include a standard interface for connection with the printer.

-8.1.21 NAVTEX receiver shall include at least one interface for the transfer of received data to other navigation or communication equipment.

-8.1.22 All interfaces provided in NAVTEX receiver shall ensure compliance with the formats specified in relevant International Standards on Interface of Marine Radio and Navigational Equipment.
+- 8.1.19 The equipment shall display/print an asterisk if the character is received corrupted. - 8.1.20 Where the printer is not integrated, it shall be possible to select the following data to be put out to the printer: - .1 all messages as they are received; - .2 all messages stored in non-volatile message memory; - .3 all messages received on specified frequencies, from specified locations or having specified message designators; - .4 all messages currently displayed; and - .5 individual messages selected from those appearing on the display. - At the same time, NAVTEX receiver shall include a standard interface for connection with the printer. - 8.1.21 Interface for the transfer of received data to other navigational or communication equipment shall be provided. - 8.1.22 All interfaces provided in NAVTEX receiver shall ensure compliance with the formats specified in relevant International Standards on Interface of Marine Radio and Navigational Equipment. - 8.1.23 Interface for operating with the Bridge Alert Management (BAM) shall be provided.